-Games, Rides, Contests, and Exhibits
+Games, Rides, and Contests

 Animals Used as Prizes

-Racing or Diving Pigs and Greased-Pig Contests
+Racing-, Diving-, and Greased-Pig Contests

 Elephant and Camel Rides